ef-ds/deque/PERFORMANCE.md

 For a stack solution, we recommend building a stack using a simple slice, such as the [CustomSliceQueue](testdata_test.go).

-For all other uses, we recommend using the deque as it performs very well on both low and high load scenarios on all test batteries.
+For all other uses, we recommend using the deque as it performs very well on both low and high load scenarios on all tests.

 ## Results